Mount Macedon Historical Society was formed in the 1970’s by a group of

 Historical Society relocated it’s collection to the Court House,

-continuing to lease closely with the Shire and undertaking to restore the
+continuing to liaise closely with the Shire and undertaking to restore the

 internal fittings in the Court Room.
 Restoration of the building was